mehratif1/credit-risk-classification/README.md

 The dataset is related to loans and includes various financial information about borrowers as follows:

-# loan_size: The amount of the loan requested by the borrower.<br>
+ loan_size: The amount of the loan requested by the borrower.<br>
-# interest_rate: The interest rate associated with the loan.
+ interest_rate: The interest rate associated with the loan.<br>
-borrower_income: The income of the borrower.
+borrower_income: The income of the borrower.<br>
-debt_to_income: The ratio of the borrower's debt to their income.
+debt_to_income: The ratio of the borrower's debt to their income.<br>
-num_of_accounts: The number of accounts the borrower has.
+num_of_accounts: The number of accounts the borrower has.<br>
-derogatory_marks: The number of derogatory marks (negative remarks) on the borrower's credit report.
+derogatory_marks: The number of derogatory marks (negative remarks) on the borrower's credit report.<br>
 total_debt: The total debt amount of the borrower.

 ## Prediction :